 The career of Agnes Martin (1912 – 2004) spanned nearly five decades.
 During this time, she became one of America’s foremost abstract painters.

-Don’t miss two small exhibitions created by local young people in response to the works of Agnes Martin in the City Space gallery, 7 July – 6 September.
+Hampshire Cultural Trust has created two small exhibitions by local young people in response to the works of Agnes Martin, in the City Space gallery, 7 July – 6 September.

 We also worked with partners Wessex Dance Academy to commission new contemporary dance.
 Two young professional dancers were auditioned to work with the Academy’s Director of Dance, Hannah Martin, the choreographer of the piece.
 With bursary support from ARTIST ROOMS the Academy were able to film their piece.
 Watch their performance here.

 ‘The Distance Between Us’ was initially created in response to the work of Agnes Martin, and was heavily influenced by the collection provided by the ARTIST ROOMS scheme, displayed at Winchester Discovery Centre in 2018.

 The duet was originally made to be danced alongside the artwork, and used the dimensions of the gallery space to emphasise the theme of perspective.
 The audience had a choice to zoom in and focus on the detail of the action in the foreground, or zoom out and see full-bodied, sweeping shapes of the background.
 Martin’s use of line was translated to tether the dancers physically, as well as connecting them using strong spatial tensions, throughout the duet.